JacquelynGarcia/RecipeAnalysis/README.md

 ### Datasets

-`Recipes`: Information about 83,782 unique recipes, including nutrition and preparation details.
+`Recipes`: Information in this dataset includes 83,782 unique recipes, including nutrition and preparation details.
 This dataset consists of the following columns:

 | Column           | Description                                                                                                                                  |